wjkaufman/connect_four/README.md

 I haven't a clue what's going on.
 I might just give this one up for now.
 Or switch tactics and just do a minimax/ab-pruning technique.

+So maybe I thought of something that will help.
+I realized that the computer was terrible at picking moves that weren't its top choice, so I had it try moves from its best to worst options.
+I also updated

 ### Resources

 - [A githob repo](https://github.com/SamRagusa/Checkers-Reinforcement-Learning)